- 1990-1991 : leftover tracks from 2Pacalypse Now sessions.

 - "Fever

-in The Funkhouse" (1x) ==> Probably unrecorded.
-Appears only once in
+in The Funkhouse" (1x) ==> Appears only once in

 "Tales of A 90's N.I.G.G.A.
 EP" tracklist (c.
-April 1991).
-Maybe it
+May of 1991).
+It is simply a new title for "Rap Pack".

-- "I Got A Thing 4 U" (2x) ==> "Supposedly an unheard, an early version of "What U Won't Do 4 Love"/"Live in the Lobby" (Filla, Bomb1st) Probably unrecorded.
+- "I Got A Thing 4 U" (2x) ==> "Supposedly an unheard, early version of "What U Won't Do 4 Love"/"Live in the Lobby" (Filla, Bomb1st) Probably unrecorded.

-- "I Shot The Sheriff" (2x) ==> Only a concept title (according to Banned of Bomb1st who owns many early material).
-Maybe 2Pac reused the idea of working with a Bob Marley's concept in "When I Get Free I" (cf. 2Pacalypse II)
+- "I Shot The Sheriff" (2x) ==> Only a concept title (according to Banned of Bomb1st).
+Maybe 2Pac reused the idea of working with a Bob Marley's vibe in "When I Get Free I" (cf. 2Pacalypse II)

 - "Ready 2 Rip" (1x) ==> appears only in the earliest tracklist, when no songs were recording yet.